SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 commentsClosed: false
 ---

-My lawnmower needs a new battery, but they're no longer made.
+My lawnmower needed a new battery, but they're no longer made.
 So I made one of my own.

 ## An excellent lawnmower&hellip; and its discontents